The generalised hodograph method for non-diagonalisable integrable systems of hydrodynamic type: Introduction

 The paper is organised as follows.
 In Section \ref{SectionFmnfs}, we recall the definition of an F-manifold, the notion of regularity, and the additional structure induced by a compatible connection.
-In the wake of the results obtained in \cite{LPVG} in relation with integrable hierarchies, we discuss symmetries for non-diagonalisable integrable systems of hydrodynamic type admitting a block-diagonal Toeplitz form in the sense introduced above.
 In Section \ref{SectionGenHodMethod}, we extend the generalised hodograph method for such systems, adapting the original construction provided by Tsarev in \cite{ts91}.
-The main result, Theorem \ref{thm_genHodMethod}, relies on Lemma \ref{MToeplitz_implied}, whose proof remains within the section, and Lemma \ref{InverseToeplitz}, whose proof appears in Appendix \ref{AppendixA}.
-Section \ref{SectionExamples} is devoted to studying symmetries, upon which the generalised hodograph method relies, in special settings.
-In particular, we prove completeness of the symmetries for $n$-component systems of hydrodynamic type corresponding to Lauricella bi-flat F-manifolds studied in \cite{LP23} and \cite{LPVG}.
-For such systems, like in the semisimple case, the general solution depends on $n$ arbitary functions of a single variable.
+In order to do this it is necessary to fully exploit the correspondence between such systems and F-manifolds with compatible connection.
+Section \ref{section:int} consists of a discussion of the symmetries for non-diagonalisable integrable systems of hydrodynamic type admitting a block-diagonal Toeplitz form as introduced above.
+In particular, we consider the compatibility of the system of symmetries in the wake of the results obtained in \cite{LPVG} in relation with integrable hierarchies.
+Section \ref{section:completeness} is devoted to a further study of the symmetries.
+Here, we prove necessary and sufficient conditions for the applicability of Darboux's Theorem III to the linear systems for the symmetries.
+We call this property \emph{completeness}.
+This implies that the general solution of the system depends on $n$ arbitrary functions of a single variable.
 The main difference with respect to the diagonal case is that not all the variables appear in these arbitrary functions: each block contributes with a number of functions equal to the size of the block and depending on the \textit{main variable} of the block, i.e. ${u^{1(\alpha)}}$ for the $\alpha^{\text{th}}$ block.
-Finally, in dimension $2$ and $3$, we provide examples of symmetries in some cases where completeness is not guaranteed.
-In the final section, we draw conclusions and, motivated by the examples, we speculate about the origin of completeness in the Lauricella case.
+Remarkably it turns out that, as in Tsarev's diagonal case, the completeness of the symmetries allows one to obtain any solution using the generalised hodograph method.
+In the final section, we draw conclusions and, motivated by some examples, speculate a relation between completeness of the symmetries and the existence of Hamiltonian structures.